 Why Should I Consider Orthopedic Reconstruction?

 An orthopedist’s primary concern is to restore the function of your injury.
 Your plastic surgeon will assist in minimizing scars and developing the best method for reconstruction.
-Connecticut patients who are left with orthopedic injuries and need reconstruction may benefit from reconstruction that provides soft tissue coverage of vital structures and minimizes scarring.
+Houston patients who are left with orthopedic injuries and need reconstruction may benefit from reconstruction that provides soft tissue coverage of vital structures and minimizes scarring.

 What Will Happen During Orthopedic Reconstructive Surgery?

-After thoroughly examining your medical history and condition, Dr. Fusi or Dr. Craig will develop a treatment plan.
+After thoroughly examining your medical history and condition, Dr. Fusi and Dr. Craig will develop a treatment plan.
 Ideally, your reconstructive surgery will be performed at the same time as your orthopedic procedure but depends on a case-by-case basis.
 This allows the surgeons to collaborate for your treatment and provide you with the best possible outcome.